The ARIS Toolkit

 In 2012, COSEE NOW (the Centers for Ocean Science Education Excellence Networked Ocean World) launched the original version of the Ocean Scientist Broader Impact Wizard, with the support of the National Science Foundation under Grant No. OCE-0730719.
 This first version of the wizard included a quick and easy five-step process that produced an outline of important elements to include in a BI project statement.
 The steps included identifying the audience, establishing a budget, selecting an appropriate activity, defining the project goals, and including an evaluation plan.
 This version of the Wizard was also designed to help frame discussions with potential BI partners.

 In 2021, we launched a new version BI Wizard as part of the Center for Advancing Research Impact in Society (ARIS), with funding from the National Science Foundation under grants MCB-1408736 and OIA-1810732.
-The updated version provided increased support on how to create effective partnerships, as well as additional guidance on how to design projects that support NSF's target outcomes.
-In addition, a new checklist and rubric were developed to expand the supports provided by BI Wizard.
+Established in 2018, ARIS is housed at the University of Missouri-Columbia and is responsible for developing a collaborative network of broader impacts professionals across the United States.
+The revised version of the BI Wizard provides increased support on how to create effective partnerships, as well as additional guidance on how to design projects that support NSF's target outcomes.
+In addition, a new checklist and rubric were created to expand the support provided by BI Wizard.
 This collection of tools is now known as the ARIS BI Toolkit.

 The Toolkit Today